 - She has the best research skills of any person her age that I have ever supervised.

-- The only fault I have encountered in him is his retiring nature.
+- The only fault I have encountered in Jude is his retiring nature.
 His modesty sometimes hides a young man of remarkable sensitivity and broad interests.

-- Occasionally, her fortitude and persistence can turn into stubbornness, but usually her good nature and level-headedness prevail.
+- Occasionally, Melanie's fortitude and persistence can turn into stubbornness, but usually her good nature and level-headedness prevail.

-- I enthusiastically recommend Mr. Doe to your medical program.
+- I enthusiastically recommend Alex to your medical program.
 This well-rounded student will be a fine, compassionate doctor.

-- With her exceptional interpersonal and research skills, Ms. Smith will be an outstanding doctor and a credit to the medical school she attends.
+- With her exceptional interpersonal and research skills, Justine will be an outstanding doctor and a credit to the medical school she attends.

 "It was a true pleasure working with Alicia.
 She was extremely thoughtful and supportive throughout the entire process.
 She takes the time to actually get to know her clients in order to provide authentic advice.
 As a former student adviser at one of the University of California medical schools, Alicia's knowledge of the medical process was proven throughout my AMCAS application.
 Personally this was the best investment in my pursuit of a medical degree, I wish I would have found her sooner."